Relocating to Thailand offers families a wide range of international education options, from large,...

 Tuition and Affordability

-Singapore is home to some of Asia’s most established — and expensive — international schools.
-Annual tuition often ranges from SGD 25,000 to 50,000+, especially for IB or premium British options.
+Singapore is home to some of Asia’s most established, and premium, international schools.
+Annual tuition typically ranges from SGD 25,000 to 50,000+, particularly for IB and British curriculum schools like Tanglin Trust School, Dulwich College (Singapore), or Stamford American International School.

 Explore top schools in Johor Bahru